Natalya Neidhart: Various feuds and alliances (2019–present)

 As part of the 2020 Draft in October, Natalya was drafted to the SmackDown brand.
 In January 2021, Natalya formed an alliance with Tamina while putting the women's tag team division on notice.
 On the January 30 episode of WWE Backstage, the two allies were forced to face each other in a match to determine who would be the number 30 entrant at the Royal Rumble, in which Natalya won, earning her spot.
 Natalya and Tamina won a Tag Team Turmoil Match on the first night of WrestleMania 37 for an opportunity to face Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship on the second night.
 However, they failed to win the titles.
 On the May 14 episode of SmackDown, she and Tamina would defeat Baszler and Jax to win the WWE Women's Tag Team Championship.
 On the September 20 episode of Raw, they lost the titles to Nikki A.S.H. and Rhea Ripley.

 As part of the 2021 Draft, Tamina was drafted to the Raw brand while Natalya remained on the SmackDown brand, ending the team.
 In October, Natalya entered the Queen's Crown tournament, where she lost to Doudrop in the first round.
-She participated in the Royal Rumble match at the namesake event on January 19, 2022, entering at #24 and eliminating Tamina and Summer Rae, but was eliminated by Bianca Belair.
-In March, Natalya began teaming with Shayna Baszler, challenging for the WWE Women's Tag Team Championship; this led to a fatal four-way tag team match for the titles on the second night of WrestleMania 38, which was won by Sasha Banks and Naomi.
+She participated in the Royal Rumble match at the namesake event on January 19, 2022, entering at No. 24 and eliminating Tamina and Summer Rae, but was eliminated by Bianca Belair.
+In March, Natalya formed an alliance with Shayna Baszler, challenging for the WWE Women's Tag Team Championship; this led to a fatal four-way tag team match for the titles on the second night of WrestleMania 38, which was won by Sasha Banks and Naomi.
 On the June 3 episode of SmackDown, Natalya won a six-pack challenge for the opportunity to face Ronda Rousey for the SmackDown Women's Championship at Money in the Bank, but failed to win the title.